-If the Cutting head nose deflector requires adjustment, firstly stop the rotor, and position the booms and cutting head into a safe position for work to be carried out (see section 8.10).
+If the Cutting head nose deflector requires adjustment, firstly stop the rotor, and position the booms and cutting head into a safe position for work to be carried out.
 Follow the 'SAFE STOP' procedure before proceeding to leave the tractor seat.
 Ensuring the rotor has stopped rotating before you approach the machine.